infrahq/infra/docs/reference/cli-reference.md

 ```
       --key string        Login with an access key
+      --no-agent          Skip starting the Infra agent in the background
       --non-interactive   Disable all prompts for input
       --provider string   Login with an identity provider
       --skip-tls-verify   Skip verifying server TLS certificates